-Bokashi has a number of benefits, which is why we love it.
-You can use it to compost, to add nutrients to your soil, or to brew in into a compost tea.
-The most common known use for it is its amazing power and efficiency fermenting compost.
+Bokashi has several benefits, which is why we love it.
+You can use it to compost, to add nutrients to your soil, or brew it into a compost tea.
+The most commonly known use for it is its amazing power and efficiency in fermenting compost.
 Many people use bokashi bran to create a simple, closed compost bucket in their kitchen.
 After a few weeks, you have usable compost right there under your sink.
 If you aren’t into composting in your kitchen, adding bokashi straight to your grow can improve the rhizosphere of your plants, as well.

-Due to the fact that bokashi decomposes waste so fast, it doesn’t create nasty odors that you usually get coming from compost piles.
+Because bokashi decomposes waste so fast, it doesn’t create nasty odors that you usually get coming from compost piles.
 It may smell a little like vinegar or beer because of the yeast that is present but it should never smell putrid.
-You may see a light white layer of mold on top of the compost while it is fermenting, it is totally normal and not a fungal infestation.
+You may see a light white layer of mold on top of the compost while it is fermenting, it is normal and not a fungal infestation.
 If you see black or green mold, however, that is a sign of contamination and you will not want to use it in your garden or grow.

 Bokashi and Bacteria

 The bacterias that are created during the bokashi fermentation process are the same as some of the bacteria that have been found in the soils of oak trees and fruit trees in Asia.
 They help to produce ATP in plants and enable them to grow bigger and stronger.
 These bacteria use the energy of the heat of the sun in the soil and convert the secretions of the plant’s roots by eating it and producing a nutrient that is easier for the plant to take in as food.

 Breaking All the Rules